noncomputable/noncomputable.github.io/plato.md

 I'm interested in how interacting with a system affects people's ability to make good, informed decisions.
 Most similarly, [Seuken et al.](https://www.ifi.uzh.ch/ce/publications/BehavioralFactorsInMarketUIDesign.pdf) studied the effects of interface features on decisionmaking where users are explicitly told the value and price of each item in a menu and have a limited amount of money to spend.

 How far is an interface from letting them make the best informed decisions possible?
 In other words, what's the _information adversity_ of the interface?
 The higher the interface's information adversity, the worse their decisions will be.
 Can we accurately, reliably measure it?
-Can we tell whether one feature is more or less adverse than another?
+Can we tell whether one feature is more or less _information adverse_ than another?
 I've sketched some basic tools for approaching these questions.

 #### **Eliciting User Beliefs**